 Set a goal on your favorite segment from either the segment explore page, a ride activity page where you matched to the segment, or from the segment details page.
 Be aware that segment goals can only be created from the Strava website for cycling and running segments.
 Goals cannot be set on segments that have an average percent grade that is less than -0.25%.

 - From the segment explore page or ride activity page, click the name of the segment to expand it and select Set Goal.
 From the run activity page, select View Overall Leaderboard > Set Goal (on the next page).

 - Enter your target time, choose a deadline, and select Create segment goal.

-- When you achieve your goal, we’ll show it off for you in the feed.
+- When you achieve your goal, an entry will appear in your feed.

-- Set power goals for popular time intervals such as 5 seconds, 1 minute, and 10 minutes.
+Set power goals for popular time intervals such as 5 seconds, 1 minute, and 10 minutes.
 Power Goals can only be accomplished by using a power meter.
 Estimated power does not apply.

 Performance goals are public.
 Non-followers can see these goals when viewing your profile page.
 Progress (weekly/monthly/annual) goals are private.